daleao/sdv/ImmersiveValley/ImmersiveProfessions/README.md

 - `SpelunkerSpeedCap` _(uint)_ - The maximum speed bonus a Spelunker can reach (values above 10 may cause problems).
 - `EnableGetExcited` _(bool)_ - Toggles the Get Excited buff when a Demolitionist is hit by an explosion.
 - `SeaweedIsJunk` _(bool)_ - Whether Seaweed and Algae are considered junk for fishing purposes.
-- `AnglerMultiplierCeiling` _(float)_ - The maximum fish price multiplier that can be accumulated by Angler.
+- `AnglerMultiplierCap` _(float)_ - The maximum fish price multiplier that can be accumulated by Angler.
-- `TrashNeededPerTaxLevel` _(uint)_ - Represents the number of trash items the Conservationist must collect in order to gain a 1% tax deduction the following season.
+- `TrashNeededPerBonusPct` _(uint)_ - Represents the number of trash items the Conservationist must collect in order to gain a 1% tax deduction the following season.
 Use this value to balance your game if you use or don't use Automate.
 Default is 100.
 - `TrashNeededPerFriendshipPoint` _(uint)_ - Represents the number of trash items the Prestiged Conservationist must collect in order to gain 1 point of friendship towards all villagers.
 Default is 100.
-- `TaxDeductionCeiling` _(float)_ - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
+- `ConservationistTaxBonusCeiling` _(float)_ - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
 Set this to a sensible value to avoid breaking your game.
-Default is 0.25 (25% bonus value on every item).
+Default is 0.37 (37% bonus value on every item).
+- `PiperBuffCap` _(int)_ - The maximum stacks that can be gained for each buff stat.

 ### Special Ability Configs
 - `EnableSpecials` _(bool)_ - Required to allow use of Special Abilities.